 Intravenous administration of aspirin for inpatient management of a headache is considered safe, effective, useful, and in migraine headaches, it is considered superior to sumatriptan with minor possible side effects.

-It has anti-inflammatory properties so it can be used in exercise-induced inflammatory response, chronic pain, or even in inflammation-induced cancers.
+It has anti-inflammatory properties so that it can be used in an exercise-induced inflammatory response, chronic pain, or even in inflammation-induced cancers.
 Other studies showed an association between the use of aspirin with a preventive and therapeutic role in the following cancers: